 - For projects involving a generation facility, substation, or other transmission facility that is not part of a transmission line, an adjoining landowner is someone who owns land:

-- that shares a property boundary with the tract on which the facility or substation would be located
+- that shares a property boundary with the tract of land on which the facility or substation would be located

 - that is adjacent to the tract of land on which the project would be located, and the two properties are separated only by a river, stream, railroad line, or public highway

-Advance Notice – any requirement for an applicant to notify designated people and entities before a filing is submitted to the Commission.
-Advance notice requirements vary depending on the type of case.
-For instance, in Section 248 cases, the advance notice provides basic information on the proposed project so that the recipients can contact the applicant directly to try to resolve any issues or concerns they have about the project.
+Advance Submission – any requirement for an applicant to notify designated people and entities before a filing is submitted to the Commission.
+Advance submission requirements vary depending on the type of case.
+For instance, in Section 248 siting cases, the advance submission provides basic information on the proposed project so that the recipients can contact the applicant directly to try to resolve any issues or concerns they have about the project before an application is filed.

-Briefs – a written document filed with the Commission to present a party’s legal and factual arguments for consideration by the Commission.
+Briefs – a written document filed with the Commission to present a party’s legal and factual arguments.
 Briefs deal with matters such as the parties’ interpretation of the applicable law that is relevant to the case or their views of how the Commission should understand the evidence that has been presented to them.

 The Commission may solicit briefs from the parties at any point during a case.